 - Non-feature updates - An update that isn't a feature upgrade and whose product is listed as one of the following:

-All other products and classifications are not configurable with this setting.
-If you need to change the maximum run time of one of these updates, configure the software update settings
+If you need to change the maximum run time of an update, you can configure the software update settings for it.